 The laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of the United States, and many companies have encountered significant problems in protecting and defending such rights in foreign jurisdictions.
 Many countries, including certain countries in Europe, have compulsory licensing laws under which a patent owner may be compelled to grant licenses to third parties (for example, the patent owner has failed to "work" the invention in that country or the third party has patented improvements).
 In addition, many countries limit the enforceability of patents against government agencies or government contractors.
 In these countries, the patent owner may have limited remedies, which could materially diminish the value of the patent.
 Compulsory licensing of life-saving drugs is also becoming increasingly popular in developing countries either through direct legislation or international initiatives.
 Such compulsory licenses could be extended to include some of our product candidates, which could limit our potential revenue opportunities.
 Moreover, the legal systems of certain countries, particularly certain developing countries, do not favor the aggressive enforcement of patent and other intellectual property protection, which makes it difficult to stop infringement.
 We rely on trade secret protection for our confidential and proprietary information.
 We have taken security measures to protect our proprietary information and trade secrets, but these measures may not provide adequate protection.
-While we seek to protect our proprietary information and trade secrets, but these measures may not provide adequate protection.
-While we seek to protect our proprietary information and trade secrets, but these measures may not provide adequate protection.
-While we seek to protect our proprietary information or may otherwise gain access to our trade secrets.
-In addition, our competitors may independently develop substantially equivalent proprietary information or may otherwise ga
+While we seek to protect our proprietary information by entering into confidentiality agreements with employees, collaborators and consultants, we cannot assure you that our proprietary information will not be disclosed, or that we can meaningfully protect our trade secrets.
+In addition, our competitors may independently develop substantially equivalent proprietary information or may otherwise gain access to our trade secrets.